+Men's D - The 1st place team will be bumped to C^+ for the next 2 years with NO right to appeal.
+The Top 4 finishing teams, or the top 10%, whichever is greater, of the PCB World Championships in Men's Class D will be bumped to Men's C for a year.
+Teams with 4 or more returning players, or any combination of bumped players and players from the C level will be bumped to Men's C.

 Men's E - Each player on the rosters of the Men's Class E World Champions and Runner Ups will be locked at the Men's D+ level for the next two years with NO Right to Appeal.
-The 3^{rd} and 4^{th} place finishing teams, or the top 10%, whichever is greater, of the PCB World Championships in Men's Class E are bumped to the next level.
-Teams with 4 or more returning players, or any combination of bumped players and players from the D level will be bumped to Men's D.
+The 3rd and 4th place finishing teams, or the top 15%, whichever is greater, of the PCB World Championships in Men's Class E are bumped to Men's D. Teams with 4 or more returning players, or any combination of bumped players and players from the D level will be bumped to Men's D.

 Men's REC - Each player on the rosters of the Men's Class REC World Champions and Runner Ups will be locked at the Men's E+ level for the next two years with NO Right to Appeal.
-The 3rd and 4th place finishing teams, or the top 10%, whichever is greater, of the PCB World Championships in Men's Class REC are bumped to the next level for minimum of 3 tournaments and can appeal down after that.
-Teams with 4 or more returning players, or any combination of bumped players and players from the E level will be bumped to Men's E.
+The 3rd and 4th place finishing teams, or the top 20%, whichever is greater, of the PCB World Championships in Men's Class REC are bumped to E a for minimum of 2 years and can appeal down after that.
+Teams with 4 or more returning players, or any combination of bumped players and players from the E level will be bumped to Men's E. Sec.

-Sec.
 7. Tournament teams must put their roster online when they register, your roster will not freeze until either you win an NIT or higher-level event.
 If you did not win an NIT or higher-level event, your roster will freeze the first time you play on or after July 1st or your state tournament, whichever comes first.
 Changes can only be made by their state or regional directors.
 If the team doesn't have a state or regional director, the National office can make changes.
 Teams may add or release up to 6 players each from their frozen roster.
 Roster size is maxed out at 22 players.